KenThumi/awards/README.md

 ## Responsiveness
 The website is adapteble to any screen size.

+## API Endpoints
+1. https://ken-awwards.herokuapp.com/api/profile/ :This endpoint returns all the user profiles with information such   as the username, bio, projects of the user and profile picture

+2. https://ken-awwards.herokuapp.com/api/projects/ :This endpoint returns information pertaining to all the projects   posted in your application.

 ## Setup instructions
 Below are steps to follow:
 1. Open cli, navigate to your project folder and clone the project: <br/>